dgelsin/QBB_Puerto_Rico_2016/README.md

 > Answer thought question: what does an RPKM/FPKM value of 0 mean?
 How do you asses this?

-Now that we have the individual transcriptomes for each sample, we have to compare each transcriptome against one another to get a consensus transcriptome.
-We want to make sure we count reads that fall under transcripts that are present in all of the transcriptomes to make sure we don't miss anything.
-To do this we will use a tool called `cuffcompare`, which is also packaged as `gffcompare`.

-First we will need to make an accession file that contains the paths to each stringtie-built transcriptome.
-You can open a text editor like so: `nano`

-In the text editor you want to have a line for each transcriptome.
-Your file should look similar to this when done:
-> `./Desktop/QBB_Practice_Data/Transcript_assembly/stringtie_out/HFX_C1_stringout/HFX_C1_assemble_transcriptome_stringtie_out.gtf
-./Desktop/QBB_Practice_Data/Transcript_assembly/stringtie_out/HFX_C2_stringout/HFX_C2_assemble_transcriptome_stringtie_out.gtf
-./Desktop/QBB_Practice_Data/Transcript_assembly/stringtie_out/HFX_C3_stringout/HFX_C3_assemble_transcriptome_stringtie_out.gtf
-./Desktop/QBB_Practice_Data/Transcript_assembly/stringtie_out/HFX_O1_stringout/HFX_O1_assemble_transcriptome_stringtie_out.gtf
-./Desktop/QBB_Practice_Data/Transcript_assembly/stringtie_out/HFX_O2_stringout/HFX_O2_assemble_transcriptome_stringtie_out.gtf
-./Desktop/QBB_Practice_Data/Transcript_assembly/stringtie_out/HFX_O3_stringout/HFX_O3_assemble_transcriptome_stringtie_out.gtf`

-To close the editor and save the file press `ctrl + x` --> press `y` to save --> name `gtf_acession_list.txt`

-Next to get a consensus trancriptome:

-**Merge transcriptomes**
-> `$ cuffcompare -o /home/manager/Desktop/QBB_Practice_Data/Quantitation/HFX_consensus_transcriptome_cuffcompare_output.gtf -i '/home/manager/Desktop/QBB_Practice_Data/Quantitation/gtf_acession_list.txt' -r '/home/manager/Desktop/QBB_Practice_Data/Reference_Genome_files/GCF_000025685.1_ASM2568v1_genomic.gff'`

-The output of this is a consensus transcriptome called `.combined.gtf` With the `r` option we compared out individual transcriptomes against the reference gene annotation, which gave a category code for each assembled transcript based on the relationship it has with the reference gene annotation.
-For example, if an assembled transcript STRG.1 matches a reference annotation it will be given a category code of "=".

-A cheatsheat for category markers:
-> Class codes:

-> "u" is novel intergenic trancscript, (you may check that whether some of them could be expressing retro-viral elements).

-> "i" is intronic transcript (there are some intronic lncRNA and repetitive elements get expressed in cell-type specific manner)

-> "j"  is potential novel isoform (alternately spliced, since has no splice site match, you might check the coding potential)

-> "x" is cis-antisense transcript (exonic overlap but opposite strand)

-> "o" is "other overlap" - that is an exonic overlap with the reference transcript that doesn't fall in any other, "more interesting" overlap categories - e.g. no splice sites match ('j' class), no containment ('c' code) etc. These 'o' codes could be assigned, for example, to assembled single-exon fragments that happen to overlap one of the terminal exons of a reference transcript (but not enough to make it "contained")

-> "p" is "polymerase run" - it's supposed to signal that the relative positioning of the transcripts to the reference transcript suggests a potential polymerase read-through downstream of the 3' UTRs of the reference.  ( I would ignore it)

-> "=" is complete match.

-> "e" is single exon transfag with some basepairs of intron retention ( could be premRNA contaminant)

-Since we are focused on reference gene expression, we will only work with assembled transcripts that have the category code "=".
-To pull out these transcripts from everything else we will use the command `awk`. `awk` is extremely useful, but a full explanation and demonstration of how it works is far beyond the scope of this workshop so please just have faith and execute the command:

-`$ awk '$22 ~ /=/ { print }' '/home/manager/Desktop/QBB_Practice_Data/Transcript_assembly/Cuffcompare_out/HFX_consensus_transcriptome_cuffcompare_output.gtf.combined.gtf' > '/home/manager/Desktop/QBB_Practice_Data/Transcript_assembly/Cuffcompare_out/HFX_genes.gtf'`

-> #Task #4
-> All of these tasks must be done for each individual alignment in order to compare the expression between samples.
-Your task now is to:

-> 1. How many genes were found in consensus?

-> 2. Advanced: How do you extract intergenic class code transcripts?

 ##_**Progress Monitor**_
 - [x] Module 1: Quality control of RNA-seq reads
 - [x] Module 2: RNA-seq alignment and quantitation